luxurydab/php-docker-env-demo/README.md

 # PHP Dockerization Demo

 How to Dockerize a PHP application in different environments

+Materials for the article https://lohvynenko.com/en/blog/php-inside-docker-environment.html

 ## Requirements